 Ricardo's labour time gets a look-in, in the Marshallian apparatus, via the supply curve.
 If a commodity embodies a great deal of labour time then the wage-bill for producing that commodity is high, and the supply curve will sit relatively high on the price axis, hence intersecting the demand curve at a high level.
 But the wage-bill appears as just one money cost among others; the idea all costs can be resolved into labour time is submerged.
 In addition, with the Marshallian cross it appears that you can't determine price without knowing demand.
 That is because the supply curve slopes upward.
 And that was due to increasing marginal cost.
 But this, Ricardo would say, is a short-run phenomenon.
 Diminishing returns to the application of labour (the basis of increasing marginal cost) is something that Ricardo expected to see in agriculture, due to the limited supply of the most fertile land (see the discussion of rent in section 6.4.1 above), but not in manufacturing.
-If we want more of commodity X, in the long run, we not only apply more direct labour but also scale up the production facilities accordingly (hence, more indirect labour).
-Once we're done there's no reason to expect that the labour time $per\ unit$ of the product will be higher than before.
+If we want more of commodity X, in the long run, we not only apply more direct labour).
+Once we're done there's no reason to expect that the labour time per unit of the product will be higher than before.
 So here's what you can do to get the Ricardian theory back out of Marshall's cross: